iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s example.phy -m TIM+I+G -bb 1000 -alrt 1000 -lbp 1000

-Partitioned analysis for multi-gene alignments
+<a name="partition-analysis"/> Partitioned analysis for multi-gene alignments
 ----------------------------------------------

 In the partition model, you can specify a substitution model for each gene/character set.